-Have you tried every acne prescription under the sun?
+Have you exhausted every acne prescription available?

 Anti-inflammatory: Helps to soothe an impaired barrier.

 Antiseptic: They have similar properties to benzol peroxide but with fewer side effects.

 Balancing: Helps regulate surface oil flow from the sebaceous glands.

 Cleansing: Penetrates deep into the pores, encouraging the removal of debris buildup in the pores.

 Tea tree oil should ideally be your go-to product as a spot treatment.

 It boasts a broad spectrum antimicrobial activity due to its rich composition of monoterpenes, including terpinene-4-ol, p-cymene, α-terpinene, 1,8-cineole, limonene, α-terpineol, terpinolene, sabinene, and α-pinene.

 Tea tree goes beyond fighting microbes and C acnes bacteria.
 It also has antioxidant, anti-inflammatory, analgesic (pain-relieving), and anticancer properties.